 We are a recreational community theatre, offering performing arts opportunities to youth in the Southern Johnson County/Northern Miami County area.
 We are committed to improving the quality of life for our community through the participation in and promotion of the arts.

-Each year, MAPA produces 2 (or more) plays or musicals for youth ages 7-18.
-In addition to our public performances, MAPA also offers acting classes and workshops and performs at public events like The Kansas City Renaissance Festival and The Spring Hill Fall Festival.
+Each year, MAPA produces 2 (or more) plays or musicals for youth ages 5-18.
+In addition to our public performances, MAPA also offers summer acting classes and workshops and has performed at public events like The Kansas City Renaissance Festival and The Spring Hill Fall Festival.

 MAPA would not be possible without the generous support of the Spring Hill School District and The Spring Hill Chamber of Commerce.
 We work in conjunction with The Spring Hill Recreation Commission and The Spring Hill Arts Council to provide excellent cultural arts experiences for Spring Hill youth.